samuelvanderwaal/metaboss/docs-src/src/airdrop.md

     -T, --timeout <timeout>                  Timeout to override default value of 90 seconds [default: 90]
 ```

-This command requires a recipient list file that should be a hashmap/dictionary/object of addresses and the amount of lamports to send to them.
+This command requires a recipient list file that should be a JSON file of addresses and the amount of lamports to send to them.
 (1 SOL = 1,000,000,000 lamports) E.g.:

 ```json
 {